L. Randall Wray

+Views

+In a 2011 New York Times article he accused Standard & Poor of "attempt[ing] to influence the political debate in Washington" concerning government debt by downgrading US debt from stable to negative.

+L. Randall Wray has been a long-time proponent of Modern monetary theory (MMT) and has written and spoken about the subject extensively.

+Wray and his fellow MMT advocates have gained at least some acceptance among mainstream economists and business leaders working on Wall Street.

 Education

 Wray received a B.A. from the University of the Pacific and an M.A. and Ph.D. from Washington University in St. Louis.
-He came to Economics relatively late in his academic career after studying psychology as an undergraduate.
+He came to economics relatively late in his academic career after studying psychology as an undergraduate.

+Speeches and Lectures

+On April 6, 2018, Wray gave a lecture at St. Francis College, located in New York City, about Modern Monetary Theory.
+In this lecture he takes the viewer through the history of MMT and then lists the main benefits of the theory.

+On November 20, 2019, Wray gave Congressional testimony, which he called the "Reexamining the Economics of Costs of Debt".

 Publications

 A student of Hyman P. Minsky while at Washington University in St. Louis, Wray has focused on monetary theory and policy, macroeconomics, financial instability, and employment policy.
-He is a prominent proponent of Modern Monetary Theory in macroeconomics.

-Wray has published widely in journals and is the author of Understanding Modern Money: The Key to Full Employment and Price Stability (Elgar, 1998) and Money and Credit in Capitalist Economies (Elgar 1990).
-He is the editor of Credit and State Theories of Money (Edward Elgar 2004) and the co-editor of Contemporary Post-Keynesian Analysis (Edward Elgar 2005), Money, Financial Instability and Stabilization Policy (Edward Elgar 2006), and Keynes for the twenty-first century: The Continuing Relevance of The General Theory, Palgrave, 2008.
+Wray has published widely in journals and is the author of Understanding Modern Money: The Key to Full Employment and Price Stability (Elgar 1998) and Money and Credit in Capitalist Economies (Elgar 1990).
+He is the editor of Credit and State Theories of Money (Elgar 2004) and the co-editor of Contemporary Post-Keynesian Analysis (Elgar 2005), Money, Financial Instability and Stabilization Policy (Elgar 2006), and Keynes for the twenty-first century: The Continuing Relevance of The General Theory (Palgrave 2008).
+He coauthored Macroeconomics (Macmillan 2019), with William Mitchell and Martin Watts.